-China Dispatch is the monthly digital version of our magazine for the iPad and iPhone and Android (download here if you do not have access to the Google Play Store) giving you the lowdown on all things China—views, news, culture, stories, and society—if it’s happening in China, we’ll let you know.
+China Dispatch is the monthly digital version of our magazine for the iPad and iPhone giving you the lowdown on all things China—views, news, culture, stories, and society—if it’s happening in China, we’ll let you know.

-A yearly subscription for $ 26.99 includes six issues of our print magazine, and an additional six themed China Dispatch issues.
+A yearly subscription for $ 16.99 includes six issues of our print magazine, and an additional themed China Dispatch issues.
 Individual issues are $2.99 each.

 Climate Change Issue

 Sticking our head in the sand when it comes to climate change is no longer an option (though admittedly easier considering the rate of desertification), and China is at the forefront of mitigating the effects of global warming.
 Can the Middle Kingdom rise to the infrastructure challenges posed by the specter of global warming?
 Perhaps, but these problems are getting bigger every day.
 We’ve also got “Out of Time” this issue, which discusses the prevalence of overtime and how it’s affecting the modern workplace.